 Routing via a centralized anchor often results in a longer route.
-The problem is especially manifested when accessing a local server or servers of a Content Delivery Network (CDN).
+The problem is manifested, for example, when accessing a local server or servers of a Content Delivery Network (CDN), or when receiving locally available IP multicast or sending IP multicast packets.

-PS2: Divergence from other evolutionary trends in network architecture
+Divergence from other evolutionary trends in network PS2: architectures such as distribution of content delivery.